The Creature in the Coat Closet

 Watching a severed blue tail twitch wasn’t on my agenda for that weekend.

-I was typing away on my laptop (or—if we’re being honest—probably binging something on Netflix) when it appeared just inside the room.
-It breached the threshold and now stood there, insulting me.
+I was typing away on my laptop (or—if I’m being honest—probably binging something on Netflix) when it appeared just inside the room.
+It breached the threshold and now stood there, insulting me with its presence.
 Its body stayed perfectly still except for the tail, which twitched ever so slightly.

 I sat there in stunned silence.
 I couldn’t believe my eyes and was a bit afraid to move for fear of what would happen.
 My two dogs slept peacefully nearby, undisturbed.
 Unaware of the uninvited guest.
 Useless.
-Adorable, but useless.
+Completely adorable, but useless.

 Many a creature has walked into my master bedroom, human and otherwise.
 Giant spiders?
 Sure!
 Centipedes?
 Absolutely!
 A plethora of dogs and puppies?
 Why not!